-The benefits of online onboarding
+7 Benefits of online onboarding

 Remote training allows you to create high-performing, multi-functional project teams, regardless of where employees are located.

-Wider talent pools
+7) Wider talent pools

 How to implement online onboarding

 For example, do you want new hires to learn only the essential information about the company and their responsibilities?
-Or do you want to use online onboarding to adequately prepare and upskill the employee for their particular role?
+Or do you want to take this opportunity to upskill an employee for their particular role?

-2. Map the employee onboarding journey
+2. Map your employee onboarding journey

-This can be achieved by sending new hires a link to the onboarding system, where you can include:
+It’s as simple as sending new hires a link to the onboarding system, where you can include:

 - A welcome message from their manager and team.